tango-crypto/cardano-wallet-js/README.md

 Our project aims to provide an easy to use Javascript SDK for programmers, instead of exposing the raw REST structure to you.

-Finally, it helps you to build desktop wallet clients - like [Daedalus](https://daedaluswallet.io/) - with embedded cardano-wallet binaries, so you don't necessarily have to connect to a remote cardano-wallet server.

-## Warning
-The `cardano-wallet` backend was not designed to be exposed as a public web service.
-The use case for it is close to 1 server <-> 1 client (or a few clients).
-Don't try creating and managing wallets if it's not running locally.

 # Requirements
 Before start using the library you will need a `cardano-wallet` server running.
 If you have docker available you can just download the `docker-composer.yml` they provide and start it using `docker-compose`: